Pat Schulz: Feminist Organizing

-By 1972, Pat had moved to Toronto's Moss Park Housing Project with her daughter Katheryne and took her to her first demonstration.
+In 1972, after the death of her husband Peter, Pat moved to Toronto's Moss Park Housing Project with her daughter Katheryne.
+Widowed and diagnosed with cancer in 1971, Pat was on Family Benefits and living in a subsidized apartment.
+Katheryne attended her first demonstration around that time.
 Protestors gathered to defend Dominica activist Rosie Douglas who was facing deportation for organizing against racism in Montreal.
+Rosie would go on to become Prime Minister of Dominica.

-Pat also met like minded parents at Campus Community Co-operative Daycare, which was founded by activists who decided to take over a building at the University of Toronto and set up their own cooperative child care program.
+Pat met like minded parents at Campus Community Co-operative Daycare, which was founded by activists who decided to take over a building at the University of Toronto and set up their own cooperative child care program.
 Schulz organized with other single mothers in Moss Park to set up an infant toddler program in Duke of York School, and a hot breakfast and hot lunch program.
+Family benefits, subsidized housing and subsidized child care were the safety net that saved her.

-Her experiences as a single parent in need of quality child care, inspired Schulz to become involved in Ontario's child care movement.
+Schulz's experiences as a single parent in need of quality child care, inspired her to become involved in Ontario's child care movement.
 Over the next decade, Schulz became a founding member of Action Daycare and a prominent spokesperson for the child care movement.
 Action Daycare subsequently became the Ontario Coalition for Better Child Care.
 She spoke at union conventions, community meetings and demonstrations about the need for universal child care in Canada.
 She was also a key organizier in the fight to unionize Miniskools, a for profit chain that unsuccessfully tried to establish child care services in Ontario.
 Schulz wrote a regular child care column for Mudpie Magazine and published two articles, one about child care history and one about her experiences as a parent, in the anthology Good Daycare.

 University Education

+Schulz had been trained as a teacher and a book keeper, but wanted to complete her university education.
+The provincial government of the day did not allow women on welfare to attend university, and Schulz was told to get training as a hairdresser instead.
+She and some other single mothers challenged the policy and won.
 Schulz went on to complete her master's degree in Canadian History at York University in 1975.
 Her thesis, The East York Worker's Association: A Response to the Great Depression, was published by New Hogtown Press the same year.
 It is one of the few historical accounts of poverty class organizing in Toronto.